jeffThompson/CreativeProgramming2/Assignments/Week03_DigitalMirror.md

 ### PROJECTS SHOWN

+* [A history of the first webcam](https://youtu.be/a4PX8vksBFU), used to monitor an office coffee pot
 * Daniel Rozin's fabulous [*Wooden Mirror*](http://www.smoothware.com/danny/woodenmirror.html) project, and the fluffy [*PomPom Mirror*](http://www.bitforms.com/rozin/pompom-mirror)
 * [*Más Que La Cara*](https://medium.com/@zachlieberman/m%C3%A1s-que-la-cara-overview-48331a0202c0), an installation by YesYesNo
 * Jim Campbell's many [low-resolution video works](http://www.jimcampbell.tv/portfolio/low_resolution_works/) made with LEDs and other physical materials